Souravgoswami/cowspeak/README.md

              You can use gdebi-gtk / gdebi.

-## Running Cowspeak on Other Distributions:
+## Running Cowspeak on Other Distributions ⚙️

 If you want to run `cowspeak` in Arch Linux / OpenSUSE / Fedora / CentOS / RedHat etc. other GNU/Linux distributions, then please follow the steps: